x-actly/Soundboard/README.md

 ## Introduction

-Welcome to the GitHub repository of the SoundboardApp!
-This guide is intended for users with little or no programming experience.
-The SoundboardApp allows you to create a simple soundboard using the `tkinter` library of Python and `pygame` for sound playback.
+Welcome to the GitHub repository of the Soundboard App!
+This SoundboardApp allows you to create a simple soundboard using the `tkinter` library of Python and `pygame` for playing sounds.

 ## Table of Contents